Dreamin-MC/DreaminTabList/README.md

 ### Development Setup
 1. Clone the repository
 2. Import into your IDE
-3. Run `./gradlew build` to build the project
+3. Run `./gradlew shadowJar` to build the project
 4. Run tests with `./gradlew test`

 ### Code Style